-ISEK Elections 2020-2022
+ISEK Elections 2022-2024

-Members of ISEK in full standing, are entitled to participate in the election of members to serve on the Board for the 2020-2022 term.
+Members of ISEK in full standing, are entitled to participate in the election of members to serve on the Board for the 2022-2024 term.
 Members in good standing will have received a link directly to the email on their membership account for the electronic vote.
-Only members who are fully paid for the current year (2020 membership expiry) are eligible to vote in the election.
-Please review the information below and vote before the election closing date of May 12, 2020.
+Only members who are fully paid for the current year (2022 membership expiry) are eligible to vote in the election.
+Please review the information below and vote before the election closing date of April 26, 2022.

 If you have not received the voting link, please contact the Secretariat to confirm your membership.